jldeen/codeship2.0/README.md

 Take a look at the [Steps](https://documentation.codeship.com/pro/getting-started/steps/) documentation page so you have a good understanding how steps on Codeship work and how to set it up in your codeship-steps.yml.

 The following script will deploy your new Azure Container Service environment with Docker Swarm as your orchestrator.
 The deployment script can access any files in your repository through /deploy.
-To confirm, the [Azure Deployment Script](deployment/acs_deploy.sh), stands an Azure Container Service resource group for Docker Swarm.
+To confirm, the [Azure Deployment Script](deployment/acs_deploy.sh), stands up an Azure Container Service resource group for Docker Swarm.

 Disclaimer: It is always recommended to read any script thoroughly before executing it in your environment.
 These scripts are provided for demo purposes only.

-By default, and unless otherwise instructed to with the appropriate switch, ACS provisions clusters with a single master and 3 agents.
+#### By default, and unless otherwise instructed to with the appropriate switch, ACS provisions clusters with a single master and 3 agents.
 All of them use D2 by default, so it will be quite an expensive cluster, be careful and cleanup resources when you do not need them.

 ### Azure Docker App Deployment Service Definition and Examples